Minds On

 Use the following prompts to help you generate your list:

-- What items do you need in your life for survival?
+• What items do you need in your life for survival?

 Hint: Be specific.
 What do these items look like?
-Why are they so important? - What items do you need in your life to thrive in modern day society?
+Why are they so important?

-- What items do you enjoy having in your life, but could survive without?
+• What items do you enjoy having in your life, but could survive without?

 Hint: Think about recreational and leisure activities or items (wants).

-Press the ‘Activity’ button to access the Wants and Needs for Survival Chart.
+Press the Activity button to access the Wants and Needs for Survival Chart.

 Action

-Task 1: First Nations, Métis, and Inuit communities
+First Nations, Métis, and Inuit communities

-In this task, you will be exploring the daily life of three Indigenous communities in Canada between 1713 and 1800.
+In this section, you will be exploring the daily life of three Indigenous communities in Canada between 1713 and 1800.
 As Indigenous communities are very diverse, each nation, community, settlement area, and territory had their own ways of ensuring the land and the people were cared for based on their specific traditions, teachings, and geography.

 Explore each of the following Indigenous communities: the Haudenosaunee, Métis, and Inuit.